AsahiOw/Youtube-video-audio-download/README.md

 ## How to use

 - Go to Youtube.com.
-- There will be a mp3 button on each video thumbnail.
+- There will be a mp3 button on each video thumbnail or next to like button.
 - Click on it, and the extension will open a browser tab https://ezmp3.cc/.
 - The process on ezmp3.cc will be fully automated and when the download start, that browser tab will automatically close.